VcDevel/Vc/README.md

                     _mm_mul_ps(a[2], b[2]));
 }
 ```
-The above will neither scale to AVX, MIC, etc. nor is it portable to other SIMD ISAs.
+The above will neither scale to AVX, AVX-512, etc. nor is it portable to other SIMD ISAs.

 ## Build Requirements